swp91/swp91/README.md

-I like turning everyday inconveniences and passing interests into things on the web
+I like making small things on the web<br />

-Taking a small thought
+from everyday inconveniences and passing interests.

-and making it into something I can actually use is what I enjoy
+Some of them even turn out to be useful.